filipgodlewski/pyBooxDrop/README.md

 Big thanks to [hrw](https://github.com/hrw) and their project [onyx-send2boox](https://github.com/hrw/onyx-send2boox).
 Their work was the main inspiration behind this tool.
-While pyBooxDrop is a fresh, focused take on just the API and CLI, this project wouldn’t exist without their awesome groundwork.
+While pyBooxDrop is a fresh, focused take on just the API, this project wouldn’t exist without their awesome groundwork.

 Thanks for the great job!